ETS-Android1/Financial_Records_Scanner_Android_App/use_cases.md

 ### Post Condition

-When the user upload the image of financial record to the database he will be able to convert it to the CSV.
+The user can upload more record to database if he wants to do.

 ### User's Request a Financial Document based on previously taken photos (Done By Shervin Tafreshipour)